Skip to main content

 The phone_book.json file starts and ends with one large array ([]).
 The array contains multiple brand objects ({}).

-Each brand object has a brand key (e.g., "Sennheiser", "Sony") and a phones key.
+Each brand object has a name key (e.g., "Sennheiser", "Sony") and a phones key.

 The value of the phones key is an array containing phone definitions for each model of that brand.
 Phone definitions can be simple strings or more detailed objects.